How Does Android 15 Protect Against Screen Spying?

 Improvements in privacy and security features have been announced and commented on in many articles [security.googleblog.com, android-developers.googleblog.com, androidauthority.com, kaspersky.com].
 Two of the new features address protection against screen spying.
 Now, as a developer, you can add a callback so the application knows when the screen is being recorded.
 Moreover, the system will automatically protect windows containing passwords from appearing in a screen recording or casting.

-In this article, we discuss the advantages that Android 15 brings with the new anti-screen-spying features as well as its limitations.
-We will explain and demonstrate how security problems may occur despite the Android 15 security advances and how our standing recommendations [secure_flag, secure-in-app-keyboard] are still the best protection against unwanted screen spying.
+In this article, we discuss the advantages that Android 15 brings with the new anti-screen-spying features as well as specific risky scenarios.
+We will explain and demonstrate how security problems may occur despite the Android 15 security advances and how our standing recommendations [secure_flag, secure-in-app-keyboard] are still important protections against unwanted screen spying.
 You will find guidance and the necessary code snippets in our Security Research Center so you can adapt your protections accordingly.

 Benefits of the new security features